 In case of rain, how about a back-up plan that includes emerald green velvet chairs indoors.
 If you can’t find them, how about making slipcovers for your folding chairs?
 Or tie velvet ribbon around the aisle seat of each row?

 The bouquet pictured above is gorgeous, but what caught my eye in this photo is the chair!
 I know you may be thinking, “but it’s all rusty!”
 I know!
 It’s the perfect touch of rustic for an outdoor Irish wedding.
 What would tickle my funny bone even more, would be to shop ahead of time for different chairs and paint them all the same soft green hue!
 Then, sand them a bit here and there to create your own “loved and worn” look.

 And wouldn’t it be buckets of fun to add a pot of clover and fresh flowers to the rows of chairs as you walk down the aisle?
 The small ones pictured above are from Happy Blog and are to be used as wedding favors.
 But larger, gold pots placed beside each row would be fun, too!

 Backyard Wedding Game

 Oh!
 Oh!
 Instead of rose petals dropped down the aisle, how about gold coins?
 Yes, this wedding theme excites me!
 And, I’m not Irish!
+Although, I have been accused of living the life of Riley.
 So how would you decorate a St. Patty’s Day wedding venue?
 Whatever you do, be sure not to get pinched!
 Wear something green.